404jv/rentx/README.md

     │   └── ...
     └── ...

-I think this is better because when I see them I know that those tests are for that `CreateCategory`, and If I want to search for a specific test I know that it’s in the same folder as its use case.
-Furthermore, there are other details that do not follow exactly the Clean Architecture, but it’s fine because architecture like this is created to a lot of different scenarios and for some projects, it needed to adapt some things.
+I think this is better because when I see them I know that those tests are for `CreateCategory`, and If I want to search for a specific test I know that it’s in the same folder as its use case.
+Furthermore, there are other details that do not follow exactly the Clean Architecture, but it’s fine because architecture like this is created to a lot of different scenarios and for some projects, it need to adapt some things.

 ## 🚀 Run project